 - Price: $3,999 estimated

-- Display: 16" 4K IPS, 100% Adobe RGB
+- Display: 16" 4K IPS, 100% Adobe RGB colour coverage

-- Why: Color-accurate display, extensive I/O
+- Why: Colour-accurate display, extensive I/O ports, competitive pricing

 What to Look for When Buying

-- Display: 1440p 240Hz or 4K 144Hz minimum
+- Display: 1440p at 240Hz or 4K at 144Hz as your minimum target

 Red Flags to Avoid:

-- "Max-Q" branding - Lower TGP = 20-30% less performance
+- "Max-Q" branding — lower TGP means 20–30% less real-world performance

 FINAL VERDICT